ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/kms_vmware_overall/guide.en-gb.md

 To do this, you will need to configure KMS on your Hosted Private Cloud VMware on OVHcloud, follow the instructions below:
 - [Guide 1 - Configure virtual machine encryption on vSphere with my KMS server](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_kms_vsphere_configuration).

-Some useful information is also available on the old guide :
+Some useful information is also available on this guide :
 - [Guide 5: Enabling VM Encryption](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vm_encrypt).

-## Step 2 - If you do not have a KMS key management service
+## Step 2 - With OVHcloud KMS (OKMS)

+### If you do not have a KMS key management service

 You do not have a key management service (KMS) and you want to use the one offered by OVHcloud to encrypt your VMware on OVHcloud Hosted Private Cloud data.

 ### How do I activate the OVHcloud KMS with my VMware Hosted Private Cloud on OVHcloud?

-If you do not have a KMS server and you want to use the OVHcloud server, you can follow the :
+If you do not have a KMS server, and you want to use the OVHcloud server (OKMS), you can follow the :
 - [Guide 3 - Order an OVHcloud KMS with your Hosted Private Cloud VMware on OVHcloud](/pages/manage_and_operate/kms/quick-start).

 Once you have ordered your KMS and enabled it with your Hosted Private Cloud, you will still need to synchronize with your VMware on OVHcloud environment to enable encryption.
 To do this, go to guide 1 :